 ULIP Vs Pension Plans

 The word ‘retirement’ evokes different sentiments among different people.
 Some worry about expenses without a stable income, whereas some think of the liberation from the daily hustle-bustle of life.
 Whether a person is a salaried individual or self-employed, retirement means different things.
-As salaried people cannot pursue gainful employment beyond a specified age, it becomes a worrying factor.
-Self-employed individuals cannot ignore retirement despite retirement being a more flexible event of their life, as they get to decide when to retire.
+Salaried people cannot pursue gainful employment beyond a specified age, so it becomes a worrying factor.
+Self-employed individuals cannot ignore retirement despite retirement being a more flexible event in their lives as they decide when to retire.

 No matter what sentiment the word retirement stimulates in your mind, you cannot ignore the financial dilemma that looms around it.
-In today’s day and age, there are a plethora of investment options to plan for retirement, unlike a few decades ago.
-Lack of regular income, growing lifestyle conditions, high cost of medical inflation, and the like are what make planning for retirement a challenging process.
+In today’s day and age, there are many investment options to plan for retirement, unlike a few decades ago.
+Lack of regular income, growing lifestyle conditions, high cost of medical inflation, and the like make planning for retirement challenging.
 While planning out your decisions, ignoring a life insurance cover for your dependents can mean throwing caution to the wind.
-Here we talk about two products that can be useful in planning for retirement — ULIPs and Pension plans.
+Here, we talk about two products that can be useful when planning for retirement: ULIPs and pension plans.

 What are pension plans?